openstack/neutron/doc/source/ovn/gaps.rst

   It is not supported by the ``ovn-router`` service plugin nor by the ``neutron-ovn-agent``.
 This is being reported and tracked in [12]_.

+* Floating IP Port Forwarding in provider networks and with distributed routing

+  Currently, when provider network types like ``vlan`` or ``flat`` are plugged to a router as internal networks while the ``enable_distributed_floating_ip`` configuration option is enabled, Floating IP port forwardings which are using such router will not work properly.
+  Due to an incompatible setting of the router to make traffic in the vlan/flat networks to be distributed but port forwardings are always centralized in ML2/OVN backend.
+  This is being reported in [13]_.

 References
 ----------